Credit score for renting: landlord credit check — what do they see?

 • or whether you’ve had any defaults or County Court Judgments (CCJs).

-A credit check is where a lender, or in this case a landlord, looks at your credit report to decide whether they’re willing to offer you a tenancy based on your creditworthiness.
-If you don’t know your credit scores, it’s good to know that you actually have three (not one, like most people think).
-Check yours for free, and without affecting it, using these links:
+A credit check is where a lender, or in this case a landlord, looks at your report to decide whether they’re willing to offer you a tenancy based on your creditworthiness.
+If you don’t know yours, it’s good to know that you actually have three (not one, like most people think).
+Check them for free, and without affecting them, using these links:

 Why do landlords check your credit score for renting?

-It may seem unnecessary as renting a flat or a house isn’t exactly like borrowing money like taking something out on finance, getting a loan or taking out a credit card.
+It may seem unnecessary as renting a flat or a house isn’t exactly like borrowing money.
 So why do landlords need to check your credit score when you apply for tenancy?

-Well the truth is landlords are permitting you to live at their property, so they want to check your reliability for the following reasons:
+Since landlords are permitting you to live at their property, they may want to check your reliability for the following reasons:

 • Risk assessment: Landlords often want to check how financially risky you are as a potential tenant in their property.
-A credit check can help them to determine whether you're likely to pay your rent on time.
+Checking your report can help them to determine whether you're likely to pay your rent on time.

 • Legal requirement: In some cases, landlords are legally required to perform credit checks to comply with housing regulations.
 They may also need to check that you have the legal right to live in the UK.